Steam Frame Explained: Valve's Streaming-First Steam Headset

 Steam Frame has a real chance to punch above what people expect from a standalone headset because Valve controls so much of the experience: SteamOS, Steam, Steam Input, Proton, SteamVR, the wireless adapter, the headset-side software, and the compatibility labels.
 That is the same reason Steam Deck worked.
 Steam Deck did not win because it had the strongest hardware.
 It won because Valve matched a realistic performance target with a fixed device, a useful UI, Proton, per-game settings, and clear compatibility expectations.

-Steam Frame could follow that pattern by making the right path easier: stream demanding games from a PC, run lighter or optimized games locally, use foveated streaming to improve wireless quality, and tell users which games actually work.
+Steam Frame could follow that pattern by making the right path easier: stream demanding games from a PC, run lighter or optimized games locally, use foveated streaming to improve wireless quality, and tell users which games run well.
 It does not need to make a mobile chip act like a desktop GPU.

 Where the caution belongs